-- Stay calm and determine the location of the threat. - Lock the doors. - Doors without locks can be wedged or barricaded with heavy furniture. - If the door opens outward, attach one end of a belt to the door handle and the other end to a heavy object. - Close and lock windows, and close blinds or cover windows. - Turn off all lights. - Silence all electronic devices.
+- Stay calm and determine the location of the threat. - Lock the doors. - Doors without locks can be wedged or barricaded with heavy furniture. - If the door opens outward, attach one end of a belt to the door handle and the other end to a heavy object. - Close and lock windows, and close blinds or cover windows. - Turn off all lights.

-- Stay low to the ground along the wall closest to the exit but out of view from the hallway. - Look for other possible escape routes, such as windows or other doors. - Remain still and quiet - If a phone is immediately available and if it is safe to do so, call University Police (570) 941-7777 or 9-1-1.
+- Silence all electronic devices. - Stay low to the ground along the wall closest to the exit but out of view from the hallway. - Look for other possible escape routes, such as windows or other doors. - Remain still and quiet - If a phone is immediately available and if it is safe to do so, call University Police at (570) 941-7777 from a cell phone or by dialing 7777 from a campus telephone or 911.
 Speak quietly and tell them what is happening. - Once in a secure location, do not open the door for anyone.
 Understand and expect that law enforcement's first priority must be to locate and stop the person or persons believed to be the shooter(s).
 Do not approach police officers as they attempt to locate and neutralize the threat.
 The police officers will return to assist you once the threat has been neutralized. - Remain hidden until directed to come out by University Police or identifiable law enforcement. - When Police arrive, obey all commands.
 You may be asked to keep your hands in the air; you may even be handcuffed until law enforcement assesses the situation.
-These steps are taken for safety reasons - DO NOT activate the fire alarm.
+These steps are taken for safety reasons. - DO NOT activate the fire alarm.